Bayes Business School

+The school was previously known as Cass Business School until it was renamed in 2021 after the statistician and theologian Thomas Bayes.

+The Dean of Bayes Business School is Professor André Spicer.

 History

+Foundation

-The City University Business School was founded in 1966 as part of City University, London.
+The City University Business School ('CUBS') was founded in 1966 as part of City University, London.
 Its MSc in Administrative Sciences began in 1967 and became the MBA in 1979.

 In 2002, following a donation from the Sir John Cass Foundation, the school moved to new premises in the London Borough of Islington and changed its name to Cass Business School.

-This was a component of a plan development by Lord Currie, who had been appointed dean the previous year, to compete as an international business school in a market dominated by US universities.
+This was part of a strategy formed by Lord Currie of Marylebone, who had been appointed Dean the year before, to compete as an international business school in a market dominated by US universities.

-The school had previously been spread out across the City of London's mainly residential Barbican Centre development.
-Half of the £40 million in funding for the new building came from the reserves of City University.
+The School had previously been spread out across the City of London's mainly residential Barbican Centre development.
+The School is now predominantly based across two main buildings in Bunhill Row and Finsbury Square.

+Name change

-Due to John Cass's links to slavery, the school was renamed Bayes Business School on 6 September 2021, after Thomas Bayes, a nonconformist theologian and mathematician best known for his foundational work on conditional probability.
+In July 2020, when Sir John Cass' links to the Atlantic Slave Trade came to light the decision to rename the School was made, on the basis that continued use of the Cass name was incompatible with City's values of diversity and inclusion.
+In April 2021 it was announced that the School would be renamed Bayes Business School on 6 September 2021, after Thomas Bayes, a nonconformist theologian and mathematician best known for his foundational work on conditional probability.
+Bayes is buried at Bunhill Fields in London, located near the business school.
+The name was adopted in 2021 following a consultation process, reflecting both the historical figure and the relevance of his work to modern data and decision-making.

+Academic programmes

+Undergraduate Degrees

+The School has undergraduate degrees in areas including accounting, actuarial science, business and management, and finance with options for corporate internships, placement and study aboard available.

-Masters courses
+Masters Degrees

-The school teaches programmes including insurance and risk management, investment management, corporate finance, banking and International finance, quantitative finance, shipping, marketing, supply chain, energy, trade and finance, property valuation, mathematical trading, real estate, construction management, international accounting and finance, finance and investment, real estate investment, charity management, and business analytics.
+The School has over 20 master's degree programmes in full-time, part-time and online formats, for subjects including insurance and risk management, investment management, corporate finance, banking and International finance, quantitative finance, shipping, marketing, actuarial science, supply chain, energy, trade and finance, property valuation, mathematical trading, real estate, international accounting and finance, finance and investment, entrepreneurship, charity management, and business analytics.

-The school's MBA is offered full-time through a one-year course, through a two-year part-time Executive MBA, or through a two-year modular Executive MBA.

-In September 2007, the business school started the EMBA programme in collaboration with DIFC (Dubai International Financial Centre).
+Bayes operates full-time MBA and executive MBA programmes in London, as well as a flexible online Global MBA programme.
+The full-time programme is completed in one year and the executive and online programmes in two years.

+PhD and Executive PhD

+The School offers PhDs in areas including Accounting, Actuarial Science, Finance and Management.
+An Executive PhD programme is designed for senior executives working in industry, government and non-for-profit sectors.

+Executive Education

+Executive Education programmes at Bayes Business School include Leadership, Finance, Insurance and Personal Development.

 School rankings

-The school was in the top 10 in the UK under both "Accounting and Finance" and "Business and Management" in the 2017 QS World University Rankings by subjects.
-In the 2017 Eduniversal BestMaster: